GoLearnToCode/kiei925-winter16/workbook/final.md

 # Final Project Requirements

 Every student is required to turn in a Ruby on Rails web application.
-You're highly encouraged to work in study groups, but each student must turn in their own project.
+You're highly encouraged to work in groups, but each student must turn in their own project.

 **Due Date: Friday, March 18, 11:59pm**